cea-hpc/modules/doc/source/modulefile.rst

 or taken into account even if they are explicitly named.

-A symbolic version-name assigned to a hidden module is displayed or taken into account only if explicitly named.
+A symbolic version-name assigned to a hidden module is displayed or taken into account only if explicitly named and if module is not hard-hidden.
 Non-hidden module alias targeting a hidden *modulefile* appears like any other non-hidden module alias.
-Finally, a hidden symbolic version targeting a non-hidden module is displayed or taken into account only if explicitly named to refer to its non-hidden target.
+Finally, a hidden symbolic version targeting a non-hidden module is displayed or taken into account only if not hard-hidden and explicitly named to refer to its non-hidden target.

 When explicitly naming a forbidden *modulefile*, virtual module, module alias or symbolic version to select it for evaluation, an access error is raised.

 If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
 :subcmd:`whatis` or :subcmd:`search` sub-commands, hidden modules are taken into account in search.
-Forbidden modules are unaffected by this option.
+Hard-hidden and forbidden modules are unaffected by this option.

 Advanced module version specifiers
 ----------------------------------